 Much of the organization’s work in 2019 has been focused on Senator Bernie Sanders’s Presidential campaign.
 The Wall Street Journal reported that: “Mr. Sanders’s campaign said more than 60,000 people attended more than 4,700 house parties and other events as part of his April 27 ‘organizing kickoff,” which “included parties hosted and advertised by Our Revolution chapters.”

-President Nina Turner has faced strong criticism in her leadership.
+Former organization president Nina Turner faced strong criticism in her leadership.
 She was accused by board members and Sanders presidential delegates from 2016 for using Our Revolution as a mechanism to enable a potential presidential run in the future.
 She also received pushback from the left for her decision to retain personal consultant Tezlyn Figaro, after she supported Trump’s “travel ban” and once tweeted “Please! #buildthewall.”
 Following a public outcry, Figaro was fired, and as of May 30, 2019, is suing Our Revolution for racial discrimination.

 Board of Directors